esimonetti/SugarDockerized/README.md

 * Permission - Sets Sugar instance permissions correctly and then terminates

 ## Installation - How to get the system up and running
-* The first step for everything to work smoothly, is to add on your computer's host file /etc/hosts the entry "docker.local" to point to your machine's ip (it might be 127.0.0.1 if running the stack locally or within the VM running Docker)
+* The first step for everything to work smoothly, is to add on your computer's host file /etc/hosts the entry "docker.local" to point to your machine's ip (it might be 127.0.0.1 if running the stack locally, or the LAN static ip address of the VM running Docker)
 * Clone the repository with `git clone https://github.com/esimonetti/SugarDockerized.git sugardocker` and enter sugardocker with `cd sugardocker`
 * Run the utility `./utilities/setownership.sh` to set the correct ownership of the data directory
 * Select the stack combination to run by choosing the correct yml file within the subdirectories inside [stacks](stacks/).
 See next step for more details and an example.